trueos/trueos-docs/trueos-handbook/introducing.rst

-* **Quick boot times with OpenRC:** |trueos| is using `OpenRC <https://github.com/OpenRC/openrc>`_ as part of the init process to start services in parallel.
+* **Quick boot times with OpenRC:** |trueos| is using `OpenRC <https://github.com/OpenRC/openrc>`_ as part of the init process which allows services to be started in parallel.
 This results in dramatically improved system boot times for |trueos|.
-OpenRC is also used to improve general service management, in addition to adding the functionality to automatically run when new elements are introduced to the system, such as plugging in an ethernet cable.
-Use of OpenRC introduces a new level of differentiation from FreeBSD as |trueos| now uses some different system services.
+OpenRC also improves general service management.
+One  example is the ability to automatically run when new elements are introduced to the system, such as plugging in an ethernet cable.
+Using OpenRC allows |trueos| to use some system services that are different from FreeBSD.
 These differences are listed in :numref:`Table %s <sysserv>`

   .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.35\linewidth-2\tabcolsep}
                       |>{\RaggedRight}p{\dimexpr 0.30\linewidth-2\tabcolsep}